An Autumn Stroll to the Spectacular Lower Catawba Falls

 Tips for a great hike

-A tripod is a must to get great smooth water photos.
+A tripod is a must to obtain great smooth water photos.
 Early in the morning or at dusk is the best time for waterfall photography.
 Overcast days are always great.

-Bring with a waterbottle and a few snacks.
+Pack a water bottle and a few snacks.

 Wear hiking shoes and proper workout gear.
 Crossing the rocks across the creek can be a bit slippery, so shoes with great traction are a must.
 Also, be prepared for lots of mud after a rainstorm.

 The best time to view a waterfall is after a heavy rainstorm.
-September-November is generally the best time, both weather-wise and in terms of water flow, to check out any Westsern North Carolina waterfalls.
+September-November is generally the best time, both weather-wise and in terms of water flow, to check out any Western North Carolina waterfalls.
 Winter also offers a different, yet quite mesmerizing frozen view of the falls.
+At this time of the year, you will enjoy most of the trail to yourself!

 Directions & Parking